The Field Guide

 The constraint is the coordination layer

 Two scenes, four decades apart.
-Same insight at two scales.
-The highest-leverage work in any system is the work that integrates everything else — and the integration role is exactly the role AI is shaped to elevate, when the setup is real.
+Same insight at two compounds.
+The biggest-impact work in any system is the work that integrates everything else — and the integration role is exactly the role AI is shaped to elevate, when the setup is real.

 ORYN-01 · May 6, 2026